m10x/Gw2ChatCodeBuddy/README.md

 1. Download the latest release from [here](https://github.com/LowkeyFlex/Gw2ChatCodeBuddy/releases) (as .exe)
 2. Start Gw2ChatCodeBuddy.exe
 3. Choose which button to assign
-4. Choose LI/LD ,any W1-W6 Boss Kill Proof or Fractal 100cm Kill Proof
+4. Choose LI/LD, any W1-W6 Boss Kill Proof,Fractal 100cm Kill Proof or paste Codes from the wiki
 5. Choose amount
-6. Press "s" and enter to start (you can't use the console until you press P to pause the hotkeys)
+6. Press "g" and enter to start (you can't use the console until you press P to pause the hotkeys)
 7. Click into Guild Wars 2
 8. Press F1-F11 to post the assigned chat code into the chat / P to pause hotkeys
 9. ...
 10. Profit?

+You can now save your assignemds to a .config file by writing s and load them by writing g.
+By doing that, you can skip the steips 3. to 5. the next time you use it :)

 Notes:
 - make sure you are in the right chat and that your chatbox isn't currently open
+- if it doesn't work, try it again as admin (even if it shouldn't be neccessary under normal circumstances

 ## Currently working @
-- Save Settings
+?
+Tell me any suggestions

 ## What Features are planned to be added
 - different Kill Proofs for each boss